Minimizing convex quadratic with variable precision conjugate gradients: Analysis of inexact CG

+In the above algorithm, the matrix $E_k$ represents a perturbation of $A$ and is the source of inexactness in the matrix-vector product at iteration $k$.

+The name "inexact CG" can be viewed as an abuse of language since, due to the error in the matrix-vector product at Step 2 of the algorithm, the standard conjugacy of search directions and orthogonality of the residuals is lost.
+We nevertheless continue to use the designation "inexact CG" because of the very close similarity between the statements of the method and true CG.

-As it turns out, monitoring the residual of the linear system \beqn{system} Ax=b \eeqn provides a handle for monitoring the error in the quadratic $q$, provided it is considered in the appropriate norm.
-Indeed, if $x_*$ is the solution of \req{system} and $r(x) \eqdef Ax - b$, then \beqn{resA}
+It is known that the residual of the linear system (\ref{system}) provides a handle for monitoring the error in the quadratic $q(x)$ in (\ref{quad-prob}), provided it is considered in the appropriate norm.
+Indeed, if $x_* = A^{-1}b$ is the solution of~(\ref{system}) and $r(x) \eqdef Ax-b$, then

-\eeqn This approach however requires first that $r(x)$ or a sufficiently good approximation thereof is available and, second, that its $A^{-1}$-norm can be estimated, both of which are non-trivial if the products $Ap$ are inexact.
+However, monitoring $\normAi{r(x_k)}$ in inexact CG requires that $r(x_k)$ or a sufficiently good approximation thereof be available, and that its $A^{-1}$-norm be computed or estimated, both of which are non-trivial.